Student and Parent Handbook

 If you elect to receive 48-hour advance notice of any pesticide applications other than the means listed above, please address your request to Ottawa Area Intermediate School District, Attn: Business Services, 13565 Port Sheldon Road, Holland, MI 49424.
 Please include your telephone number and mailing address.

 This notice will be published at the beginning of each school year.
 You will need to contact us every year if you would like to renew your request.

 Our school district has conducted an extensive asbestos survey of all our buildings.
 Based on the findings of this inspection, a comprehensive management plan was developed.
 This plan details the response actions that the district will be taking regarding asbestos containing materials found in our buildings.

 This plan is available for inspection without cost or restriction during normal business hours by contacting Angela Brown, Director of Building and Grounds, Ottawa Area Intermediate School District, 13656 Port Sheldon Street, Holland, MI 49424.

 We have endeavored to make our schools safe places in which students can learn.
-Hopefully, our procedures for dealing with these issues reflect that concern.
+It is our goal that our procedure for dealing with this issue reflect that concern.
 Please let us know if we can answer any questions.

 Video Surveillance Notice

 This facility employs video surveillance for security purposes.
 This equipment may or may not be monitored.

 The video captured from surveillance cameras will be viewed by District personnel on a random basis and/or when problems have been brought to the attention of the District.